andre-st/goodreads-toolbox/GOODTIPS.md

   well with Goodreads own _"select multiple"_ feature beneath your shelf list: Pick your next book by intersection, e.g., _"to-read" + "non-fiction" + "lang-de"_.
-  It's clearer than having hundreds of boooks in _"unread"_ over time, and helps others discovering new books more easily.
+  It's clearer than having hundreds of books in _"unread"_ over time, and helps others discovering new books more easily.

 - **Decluttering my library** with cardboxes and GR-shelves labeled